 His infirmities did not prevent him from remaining active during the latter part of his life.
 Chamberlain was a popular speaker at many Civil War commemorations, the more prominent of which were the twenty-fifth and fiftieth anniversaries of the Battle of Gettysburg in 1888 and 1913.
 He also represented Maine at the Centennial Exposition in Philadelphia in 1876.
 From 1884 to 1889, Chamberlain spent much of his time in Florida, where the warm weather benefited his health.
 In 1900, President William McKinley appointed Chamberlain as Surveyor of the Port of Portland, Maine, a position he held until his death.

-Joshua Lawrence Chamberlain died on February 24, 1914 at Portland, Maine.
+Chamberlain died on February 24, 1914, in Portland, Maine.
 Attending physicians attributed his death to an infection of the wound he received at Petersburg nearly fifty years earlier.
 Chamberlain’s final resting place is in Pine Grove Cemetery, Brunswick, Maine.